 Past Conference Report

-We gratefully thank all our wonderful Speakers, Conference Attendees, Students, Media Partners, Associations and Exhibitors for making Nursing Conference 2018 Conference the best ever!
+We gratefully thank all our wonderful Speakers, Conference Attendees, Students, Media Partners, Associations and Exhibitors for making World Nursing Congress conference 2019 Conference the best ever!

-The 47th World Congress on Nursing and Health Care, hosted by the Conference Series LLC LTD was held during August 22-23 2018 Singapore based on the theme “Nursing: Education Health care and Research in practice”.
-Benevolent response and active participation was received from the Organizing Committee Members along with Scientists, Researchers, Students and leaders from various fields of Nursing and Healthcare, who made this event a grand success.
+The 53th World Congress on Nursing and Health Care, hosted by the Conference Series LLC LTD was held during June 21-22 2019 Brisbane, Australia based on the theme “Exploring Innovations and Latest Advancements in Nursing and Health Care”.
+Benevolent response and active participation was received from the Organizing Committee Members along with scientists, researchers, students and leaders from various fields of Nursing and Healthcare, who made this event a grand success.